iNeso1984/iNeso1984/README.md

 ### Hello 👋, my name is Vanessa Withun
-#### I am a visual artist + front-end developer + graphic & web designer
+#### I am front-end developer, visual artist, and graphics designer
 ![I am a visual artist + graphic and web designer](https://pbs.twimg.com/profile_banners/1501252960721911808/1646762301/1080x360)

-I believe that great design is observable in both nature and in art.
+I believe that great design is observable in our every day life, especially in nature.
 I am **web designer, visual artist, and graphic artist**.I have been painting for over six years and have exhibited my artwork throughout the United States.
 I also have a background in Environmental Science and English.
 I'm always looking to expand my work and learn more about web development and computer programming.
 My goal as a web developer is to explore and create new experiences that are dynamic and engaging for the user using a variety of tools and frameworks.
 You can check out my [artist website](https://vanessawithun.com/) and my [graphic design website](https://vanessa555withun.myportfolio.com/).

 Skills:  Adobe Suite Products/React/Node/Bootstrap/SEO/UI/UX/Accessibility